target/cloudpunch/docs/tests.md

 ##### Client Configuration Key Reference

+- `target` - the IP address or hostname to connect to (this is only available without server_client_mode)

 - `threads` - the number of threads to start for http requests

 - `ramp-up` - the number of seconds for the threads to start

 - `duration` - the number of seconds to run the test for

+- `port` - the port to connect to

+- `path` - the URL path to connect to

 ###### Default Client Configuration